-The substantial number of shares that are or will be eligible for sale could cause our common stock price to decline even if eMagin is successful.
+The substantial number of shares that are or will be eligible for sale could cause our common stock price to decline even if we are successful.

 Sales of significant amounts of common stock in the public market, or the perception that such sales may occur, could materially affect the market price of our common stock.
 These sales might also make it more difficult for us to sell equity or equity-related securities in the future at a time and price that we deem appropriate.
-As of January 31, 2014, we have outstanding common shares of 23,928,619 plus (i) options to purchase 4,721,941 shares, (ii) warrants to purchase 1,000,000 shares and (iii) convertible preferred stock to purchase 7,545,333 shares of common stock.
-If a significant number of our outstanding options and/or warrants are exercised, you may experience a substantial dilution in your percentage ownership of eMagin.
+As of January 31, 2015, we have outstanding common shares of 25,195,107 plus (i) options to purchase 4,517,855 shares, and (ii) convertible preferred stock to acquire 7,545,333 shares of common stock.
+If a significant number of our outstanding options are exercised, you may experience a substantial dilution in your percentage ownership of our company.